marcoonroad/ocaml-cuid/README.md

 ```

 There's also an implementation of CUID slugs.
 They fit in cases
-where collision resistance is not important and when they are not
+where _collision-resistance is not important_ and when they are not
 generated too frequently.
 For instance, we can use them as URL
 suffixes for blog posts.
 To generate a CUID slug, just use: